It Takes Three to Tango! Exposing The Three Roles of Drama

 Behaviors: Offering unsolicited advice, meddling, withdrawing support to “toughen people up,” unrealistic expectations.

-All of us play one or more of these roles when in drama, and do it on a daily basis.
-In this dysfunctional dance of drama every role needs the others to keep the drama going.
+All of us play one or more of these roles when in Drama, and we do it on a daily basis.
+In this dysfunctional dance of Drama every role needs the others to keep the drama going.
 Do you recognize yourself?
 Your peers?
 Your clients?
 Your boss?

 Great leaders see drama a mile away and choose not to play.
 They develop alternative ways of influencing excellence.